groupserver/buildout/docs/proxy-configure.rst

 #.
 Click the *Delete* button.
 The ``canonicalPort`` value will
     be deleted.

-(In the unlikely case that a non-standard port is used, change the value of the ``canonicalPort`` and click the *Save changes* button.)
+:Note: In the unlikely case that a non-standard port is used,
+       change the value of the ``canonicalPort`` and click the *Save changes* button, rather than deleting the property.

 Change the skin
 ===============